KPBS-FM

 Underperforming schools will get stimulus funds

-SAN DIEGO — Twenty-five underperforming elementary schools that serve mostly poor children in the San Diego Unified School District will share $9 million in federal stimulus money under a plan approved by a divided school board on Tuesday.
+SAN DIEGO — Twenty-five underperforming elementary schools that serve mostly poor children in the San Diego Unified School District will share $9million in federal stimulus money under a plan approved by a divided school board on Tuesday.

 Voice of San Diego